 - 2.3.1 All children with a diagnosed medical condition or allergy that requires management with medication must have an approved action plan developed by their GP, and a Risk Minimisation & Communication Plan developed in consultation with the child's family.
-A child cannot be present at the FDC service without these and Council has the right to refuse an enrolment if this is not strictly adhered to - 2.3.2 Educators will not administer medication to a child who has not previously been given any previous doses.
+A child cannot be present at the service without these and Council has the right to refuse an enrolment if this is not strictly adhered to. - 2.3.2 Services will not administer medication to a child who has not previously been given any previous doses.
 This is in the event that a child may have an allergic reaction.
-Preferably a child must have had at least two doses of any medication prior to returning to care. - 2.3.3 Educators will check and be responsible to maintain medication including; - The age appropriate Paracetamol and emergency asthma puffer is within it's used by date
+Preferably a child must have has at least two doses of any medication prior to returning to care. - 2.3.3 Services will check the medication cabinets the first Monday of every month to determine if; - The centre's Paracetamol and emergency asthma puffer is within it's used by date - o The centre needs more Paracetamol - There is sufficient single use syringes - 2.3.4 Services will ensure that any medication being administered to children has the required documentation completed and the administration is authorised. - 2.3.5 Each room at the service will have set up an Asthma, Allergy and Diabetes Management Folder set up